celestiaorg/CIPs/cips/cip-PFM.md

 - `Refund Timeout`: how long can a forward be in progress before issuing a refund back to the original source chain.
 - `Fee Percentage`: % of the forwarded packet amount which will be subtracted and distributed to the community pool.

+## Test Cases

+Testing cases will be added later to this CIP

 ## Security Considerations

 The origin sender (sender on the first chain) is retained in case of a failure to receive the packet (max-timeouts or ack error) on any chain in the sequence, so funds will be refunded to the right sender in the case of an error.